 Have you already included the Ridge Trail Council in your will or trust?

 Let us thank you!
-We would be honored to acknowledge your gift in the Ridge Trail Legacy Circle.
-So please, let us know.
-If you’d like, you could mail or email the following information.
+We would be honored to acknowledge your gift and recognize you as a member of the Ridge Trail Legacy Circle.
+Please download and complete the Legacy Gift Notification Form – and let us know of your legacy with the Ridge Trail!

 Request more information or a personal legacy gift consultation.